Comparative studies of Kalmyk and Oirat

 The collection can be navigated using the genres and topics provided in the columns in the left hand side of the screen:

 The files labelled as Included in PhD thesis contributed to Indjieva’s thesis on the intonational structure of the Oirat language, they have excellent audio quality and are largely transcribed and annotated in Praat.
 These have been named according to the speaker, the type of utterance, the status of the annotation and the identical set they belong to (only when applicable).
 A file can be transcribed and annotated (TA), just transcribed (T) or raw (R).
 During curation, the category “E” was added to refer to empty TextGrid files where the tiers have already been set.

 The rest (Not included in PhD thesis) are raw audio and video files from Indjieva’s fieldwork trips.
 Among these, we can find an extensive collection of folktales and procedural texts concerning daily activities, as well as a few ritual practices and conversations.
 These files are named according to the recording session ID.

-In total, this deposit includes over 36 hours of audio, 9 hours of video, over 1,000 annotation files and 599 images.
+In total, this collection includes over 36 hours of audio, 9 hours of video, over 1,000 annotation files and 599 images.